TUM-Aries-Lab/template-python/README.md

 1. Install [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation)
 2. ```pyenv install <desired-python-version>```
 3. ```pyenv global <desired-python-version>```
+4. ```git clone git@github.com:TUM-Aries-Lab/template-python.git```
-4. `make init` to create the virtual environment and install dependencies
+5. `make init` to create the virtual environment and install dependencies
-5. `make format` to format the code and check for errors
+6. `make format` to format the code and check for errors
-6. `make test` to run the test suite
+7. `make test` to run the test suite
-7. `make clean` to delete the temporary files and directories
+8. `make clean` to delete the temporary files and directories

 ## Publishing
 It's super easy to publish your own packages on PyPI.
 To build and publish this package run: